 The HaitiChildren Village is home to 131 abandoned Haitian children ranging in age from nine months to 24 years old (older residents are disabled).
-68 of our children suffer from some form of mental and/or physical disability.
-HaitiChildren is one of only a few organizations in Haiti that will welcome disabled abandoned children and the only one with a comprehensive rehabilitation and therapy program.
-HaitiChildren works very closely with IBESR which is the Government of Haiti’s department that regulates orphanages and the placement of abandoned children.
+Sixty-eight of our children suffer from some form of mental and/or physical disability.
+HaitiChildren is one of only a few organizations in Haiti that will welcome disabled, abandoned children and the only one with a comprehensive rehabilitation and therapy program.
+HaitiChildren works very closely with IBESR, which is the Government of Haiti’s department that regulates orphanages and the placement of abandoned children.
 Every child living with us has been approved by IBESR.

-The children and staff receive three nutritious meals per day, water, juice and snacks.
+The children and staff receive three nutritious meals per day, water, juice, and snacks.
 We arrange for field trips, so our children can better understand their country and how they can be part of the future of Haiti.
-Also, trips to the beach across the road for recreation is a favorite activity!
+Also, trips to the beach across the road for recreation are a favorite activity!